Year Released: 1986

 -Controversy Alert: Did you know that there have been accusations against Pixar when it comes to this 80s movie?
 It’s not like there would be another film that features toys that come to life when humans aren’t looking, go on rescue missions, presents being major plot points, or these toy characters having moments of existential crises.
 Oh, wait.
 That would be a little CGI animated franchise called Toy Story!
 I would strongly recommend DBMoviesBlog’s post on the matter.
 I didn’t even know about this plagiarism controversy until I saw her article.

 It’s been over three years since I’ve reviewed puppet/marionette movies.
 The first and at the time only one I covered was the Scandanavian/British film Strings.
 That also has a record for being the first Western animated work I reviewed ever on this blog.
 If we’re going to talk about puppetry in movies, then I guess it’s about as good a time as any to actually cover something from the legendary puppeteer Jim Henson.
 Okay, I would’ve never guessed I would actually review one of his works EVER, but I’ve been known to review obscure works featuring popular directors or at the very least movies with famous actors in them.
 Jim Henson wasn’t someone I was some super fan of, but I guess I respect him more than like him.
 I’d be a fool and liar to deny seeing his work during my childhood years.
 Sesame Street is certainly a given and I’ve seen various iterations of The Muppets growing up.
 I’ve seen some of the movies of the latter (Muppet Treasure Island and Muppets Take Manhattan as well as the early 10s Muppet movie), some Muppet Show reruns, and when I was little…I had a Muppet Babies VHS with a couple of episodes on it.
 There was a ubiquity and Henson’s works have been an influence on so many people whether direct or indirect.
 Since it’s getting closer to the Christmas season, I might as well cover one of his TV specials.
-Much like The Snowman, I get to review something related to the Winter as well as providing more critiques of family-friendly entertainment (and that OTHER reason I’ll get to later).
+Much like The Snowman, I get to review something related to the Winter as well as provide more critiques of family-friendly entertainment (and that OTHER reason I’ll get to later).

 The Christmas Toy takes place inside a cozy suburban home during Christmas Eve night leading up to December 25th.
-There’s a family with children anxiously awaiting for Christmas to happen.
+There’s a family with children anxiously waiting for Christmas to happen.
 When the children are away from the playroom in the house, their toys come to life when no one is looking.
 Since none of the humans are playing with them, the toys get an excuse to play with each other as they mention in the opening song.
 One toy that wants all of the attention is Rugby Tiger.
 He has the distinction of being the celebrated Christmas Toy because he was last year’s present for the kids and got to be the favorite.
 The toys find out that it’s Christmas Eve which is a cause for major celebration since on the next morning, there will be new toys in their community.
-At the same time there is concern that some of the toys could be replaced.
+At the same time, there is concern that some of the toys could be replaced.
 One of the reasons why the toys become sentient only when the humans don’t see them is because they run the risk of being frozen forever.
 Rugby wants to retain his title of being the favorite by re-wrapping himself for Christmas morning, so he escapes the playroom.
 He’s dangerously oblivious to the fact he can freeze like one of the other toys that did.
-The family cat’s toy Mew (a textile mouse toy that smells like catnip) gets out to accompany Rugby despite being made fun of for being a feline toy as opposed to a “people toy” who are held in higher-esteem.
+The family cat’s toy Mew (a textile mouse toy that smells like catnip) gets out to accompany Rugby despite being made fun of for being a feline toy as opposed to a “people toy” who are held in higher esteem.
 The rest of the toys notice Rugby’s absence as they fear for his safety and go on a big rescue mission in the house to save them.
-Things become more troublesome as some of the family walk around the house and Rugby finds a new toy that would succeed him for being the Christmas Toy as well as being the potential new favorite.
+Things become more troublesome as some of the family walks around the house and Rugby finds a new toy that would succeed him for being the Christmas Toy as well as being the potential new favorite.

 A movie like this isn’t something I would go out of my way to watch if anyone knows anything about my tastes or at least what I’ve reviewed in the past.
 Let’s get an obvious fact out of the way.
 The puppetry is great.
-Since it’s a Jim Henson work, we know there’s going to be effort with the puppet building, lip-synching, character designs, and movement.
-While the puppets aren’t as extravagant or as iconic as anything from The Muppets, Sesame Street, or even Fraggle Rock, they can certainly stand on there own.
+Since it’s a Jim Henson work, we know there’s going to be an effort with the puppet building, lip-synching, character designs, and movement.
+While the puppets aren’t as extravagant or as iconic as anything from The Muppets, Sesame Street, or even Fraggle Rock, they can certainly stand on their own.
 There’s a diverse set of toys which range from the traditional plush works, plastic toys, mechanical ones, and other types of designs.
-The action figure based ones were interesting since even their mouths moved which I didn’t expect.
+The action figure-based ones were interesting since even their mouths moved which I didn’t expect.
 I do have to give some props with the subtlety of Bathazar’s character design of being a worn-out teddy bear with broken seams and visible elements of stuffing coming out of him.
 The set design is minimal since all the action happens in the house, but it was well done as it looks like a real house instead of some random set in some studio space.
 That is a nice contrast to their more fantastic works with the more grounded approach to the backgrounds.
 It was really fascinating seeing the scenes with Rugby and Mew escaping from some folding doors through some creative movement.
 The live-action elements with the children, parents, or cat coming in felt very natural and edited well.
 I was also surprised about the themes shown in this film and how it got dark at points.
 When the clown Ditz freezes as he is caught by the mom, the other toys act like they just saw a murder and even use a firetruck toy as a hearse of sorts to put him away.
 It shows a very real fear with the toys.
 There are aspects of existential crises mainly with Rugby’s ego.
 He thinks he’s invincible to being frozen due to his speed and bravery, but he has a very deep-seated fear of being replaced as the favorite of the children.
 Conversely, you have Apple the doll who was the Christmas Toy a year prior to Rugby coming to the house who was heartbroken when she was “replaced” and while she wasn’t completely over it, she warns that what happened to her will happen to the tiger toy.
-There’s elements of toy classism with Mew being treated like some third-class citizen in the toy community just because a cat plays with him and they were offended by his catnip scent.
+There are elements of toy classism with Mew being treated like some third-class citizen in the toy community just because a cat plays with him and they were offended by his catnip scent.
 Rugby constantly makes fun of him even though Mew is able to pull off major feats despite being lower in the toy caste system.
 That was great writing and I liked the development between those two as they have a greater bond with each other.
 Doing some more research, I found out that Jim Henson was depressed while making this movie as Fraggle Rock ended.
 Not only that, but he got a ton of the cast to be in this movie.
 He even stepped back by only having producer duties as opposed to directing.
 That gives The Christmas Toy a whole other dynamic that re-contextualizes the tone and the writing.
 It’s a shame that Henson died in 1990 when he was only fifty-three years old due to a severe viral infection.
 I may not be the biggest fan, but he deserved better.

 This gets even sadder when Jim Henson wouldn’t get credit for his lesser-known TV movie when a famous animated franchise stole several elements.